Choosing A Therapist: The Different Types of Therapy For Mental Health

 Cognitive behavioral therapy (CBT)

-CBT is a research-based therapy often used to help clients address symptoms of depression and anxiety disorders.
+Cognitive-behavioral therapy (CBT) is a research-based therapy often used to help clients address symptoms of depression and anxiety disorders.
 However, a CBT therapist can also use this method to treat other mental health issues.
 The CBT approach focuses on the present instead of delving into past events.

-It allows people to learn to care for themselves, lessening the distressing effects.
+Cognitive-behavioral therapy is a goal-oriented approach to counseling.
+Therapists guide clients in changing their thinking patterns to improve how they feel.
+However, CBT does not physically cure symptoms.
+Instead, CBT allows people to learn to care for themselves, lessening the distressing effects.
 It focuses on self-empowerment, growth, and self-esteem.
 CBT can help individuals change their behavioral reactions using emotional control skills learned during sessions.

 CBT may not be useful for everyone.
-It can require a commitment and willingness to cooperate and try new skills.
+Sessions can require a commitment and willingness to cooperate and try new skills.
 Like many types of therapy, you can do CBT in individual, couples, family, or group settings.

 Exposure therapy